What you will learn in this article:

 Eating raw or undercooked shiitake may result in a rash/ dermatitis/ photosensitivity, but this is very rare.
 Always speak to a trusted physician or other health care provider before adding new supplements, especially if you are pregnant, nursing, are currently ill, or take medications.

 Maitake mushrooms (Grifola frondosa) are also known as “Hen of the Woods.”
 The originate in China but also grow in Japan and North America.

 Some health benefits of Maitake include:

-- Lowering cholesterol (study)
+- Supporting healthy cholesterol levels (study)

 How to Use Medicinal Mushrooms Culinarily